niloydeb1/Hotel-Receptionist-Chatbot/README.md

 4. Natural Language Toolki (NLTK)

 ## Project Description:
-* \textbf{Dataset}: "intent.json" file contains the dataset to train the model on.
+* **Dataset**: "intent.json" file contains the dataset to train the model on.
 Every intent has a specific tag like 'greetings' or 'goodbye'.
 Each tag has several patterns which invoke that particular intent.
 Several responses are also associated with each intents.
 Based on these patterns a random respond will selected by the bot.
-* Data/Text Preprocessing: "nltk_utils.py" file preprocess the dataset using Natural Language Toolkit (NLTK).
+* **Data/Text Preprocessing**: "nltk_utils.py" file preprocess the dataset using Natural Language Toolkit (NLTK).
 Tokenize method takes a phrase and return a list of words from the phrase.
 Stemming method stems each words i.e. "organisation" is stemmed as "organ".
 Bag of word method returns a boolean list that provides information on whether a given list of tokenized sentence's words are available on a given list of words or not.
-* Model: "model.py" file uses PyTorch library to build a feed-forword neural network model with 1 hiddel layer.
+* **Model**: "model.py" file uses PyTorch library to build a feed-forword neural network model with 1 hiddel layer.
 ReLU is used as an activation function.
 Width and depth of the model are also provided.
-* Training: "train.py" file trains the model.
+* **Training**: "train.py" file trains the model.
 First, it preprocess the dataset using "nltk_util.py" methods.
 Later, hyperparameters like number of epochs, learning rate etc are determined here.
 Based on the hyperparameters model is trained on CPU or GPU (depending on the availability) using PyTorch.
 Training progress and results are shown in console.
 After training state of the model is saved on "data.pth" file.
-* Chat: "chat.py" is the main class for our chatbot.
+* **Chat**: "chat.py" is the main class for our chatbot.
 It loads the current trained state of our chatbot model.
 It greets the user and chat is begun.
 Until user type "quit" chat will continue.
 For any irrelevant queries, bot will respond with "I do not understand message".
 For 3 consecutive failed attempt of conversation it'll provide user with direct communication information of the organisation.

 ## Instructions to run the codes:
 1. Install python environment (e.g. conda or venv)